roidelapluie/roidelapluie.be/content/homepage/book.md

 +++

-Currently, Julien is putting his expertise to work on the second edition of the book "Prometheus Up and Running", published by O'Reilly.
-With his extensive knowledge and experience in the field, he is sure to provide readers with invaluable insights and practical advice on how to make the most of Prometheus and take their monitoring and alerting capabilities to the next level.
+Julien is leveraging his in-depth expertise in the latest edition of the book "Prometheus Up and Running", published by O'Reilly.
+With his comprehensive knowledge and hands-on experience in the field, he delivers invaluable insights and practical advice, empowering readers to maximize Prometheus and elevate their monitoring and alerting capabilities to the next level.